younessaita/mt-documentation/README.md

 # MDX Components Documentation

-This documentation covers the available MDX components and their usage.
-These components can be used directly in your MDX content.
+This documentation covers the available MDX components for rendering dynamic content.

 ## Table of Contents